apehex/tokun/articles/tokun.1.md

 The higher this factor is, the more information the model can fit into a single forward pass / inference.
 Conversely, it means that it would take less computing resources to process prompts.

-The second axis has a constant dimension of 200k.
+The second axis has a constant dimension of several 100k.
 It is directly related to the size of the model, as it will require a neuron for each element.
 For example `llama3-8B` has a `128000 x 4096` kernel in its first layer, the embedding, where 128k is the size of the vocabulary.

-The size of the model has an overarching impact on the model cost.
+The size of the model has an overarching impact on the cost.
-The number of parameters is a key balance between performance and quality.
+The number of parameters is a key balance between efficiency and quality.

 ### Model Training